 El Cocuy stands out because of its incredible scale and vertical contrast.
 The park contains over 20 snow-capped peaks, including the iconic Pan de Azúcar and El Púlpito del Diablo—a massive, rectangular rock formation that stands like a sentinel against the sky.
 In 2026, the park is managed with a deep commitment to conservation and respect for the indigenous U'wa people, who consider these mountains sacred "territory of the spirit."

-On clear mornings, the visual impact is extraordinary: white peaks rising above golden frailejones (giant Andean succulents) under a deep blue sky.
-Because the glaciers are retreating due to climate change, visiting El Cocuy in 2026 is a humbling reminder of the fragility of our planet.
-The park authorities have implemented strict rules to protect the remaining ice, including a "no-touching the snow" policy that ensures these ancient glaciers are preserved for as long as possible.
+On clear mornings, the visual impact is extraordinary: white peaks rising above golden frailejones under a deep blue sky.
+Because the glaciers are retreating due to climate change, visiting El Cocuy is a humbling reminder of the fragility of these ecosystems.
+Authorized trails stop before the glacier; entering or touching the snow and ice is prohibited.

 The Three Great Trails: Trekking the Sierra